 Yields 10 – 14

-Mix white cake mix, egg whites, oil, water and sour cream for three to four minutes on medium speed.
-Split cake batter into three equal amounts, adding red and blue food coloring to two of the portions.
-Coat three, 4 x 9-inch bread pans with cooking spray and lightly flour the bottoms.
-Add the three batters to the pans and bake at 350 degrees F for 18 – 23 minutes.
-Allow them to cool and remove from pans.
+Mix the white cake mix, egg whites, oil, water and sour cream for 3 – 4 minutes on medium speed.
+Divide the cake batter into 3 equal amounts, and add red and blue food coloring to 2 of the portions.
+Coat 3 (4 x 9-inch) bread pans with cooking spray, and lightly flour the bottoms.
+Add the three batters to the pans, and bake at 350 degrees F for 18 – 23 minutes.
+Allow them to cool, and then remove them from the pans.

-Using a 1-1/2-inch round cookie cutter, cut circles from each of the baked cakes.
+Using a 1-1/2-inch round cookie cutter, cut circles from each baked cake.
 (I got 10 out of each cake, but you might be able to get more if you try.)

-Using a serrated knife, carefully trim off the browned, baked bottoms of each cake circle.
+Using a serrated knife, carefully trim off the browned, baked bottom of each cake circle.

-Using a jumbo straw or plastic tube (one-half or three-quarters-inch in diameter), remove the centers of the cake circles.
+Using a jumbo straw or plastic tube (1/2 or 3/4 inch in diameter), remove the centers of the cake circles.
 Be sure to save the red and blue centers to use as plugs for later.